juliamajkowski/JuliaMajkowskiIT1025/Lab3/readme.md

 # Exeutive Summary
 The purpose of this lab is to explore the software aspect of computing further.
 How operating systems, application and utility are used within software will be explained.
 Then the use of virtualization will be visited.
 Python will be read about an then used to gain some experience and understanding of how it works and why you would use it.
-Finally, careers in computing will be looked into including, certificates, the co-op program and the purpose of a specific choice company will be explained.
+Finally, careers in computing will be looked into as well as certificates, the co-op program and student and professional clubs/organizations.

 ## Software
 There are various aspects to the software part of a computing system.
 The operation system, such as windows or mac, manages all of the hardware, provides user interface components, and provides a place for application writing.
 The second part of a software system is the application.
 This is for specific functions such as word processing or internet browsing via microsoft word or google chrome for example.
 The final aspect is the utility aspect, this allows you to modify your system in some way such as anti-malware systems like Norton.